 Narbonne day trip

-There’s no way you can see everything when you travel so why do I feel like a failure in Narbonne?
+There’s no way you can see everything when you travel so why do I feel like my day trip to Narbonne is a failure?
 I have unfinished business here, that’s why!
 You probably will, too.
-While a Narbonne day trip isn’t on everyone’s France travel itinerary, this attractive city in the Languedoc Roussillon region has a surprising amount to see.
+While a visit to Narbonne isn’t on everyone’s France travel itinerary, this attractive city in the Languedoc Roussillon region has a surprising amount to see.

 Why Narbonne will confuse you